William Carver (outlaw)

 William "News" Carver (September 12, 1868 – April 2, 1901) was an American outlaw and a member of Butch Cassidy's Wild Bunch during the closing years of the American Old West.
 His nickname "News" was given to him because he enjoyed seeing his name in newspaper stories of his gang's exploits.
-He was ambushed and killed by Sheriff E. S. Briant and his deputies in 1901.
+He was ambushed and killed by Sheriff E. S. Briant and his deputies in 1901, an incident appearing in several newspapers.

 Biography

 Early life, outlaw life

 Carver was born in Coryell County, Texas, in 1868.
 He worked, for a time, as a cowboy on the "Half Circle Six Ranch" in Tom Green County, before venturing west to Wyoming and Utah.
-He met and married Viana E. Byler, who was the aunt to future female outlaw Laura Bullion.
+He met and married Viana E. Byler, who was the aunt of future outlaw Laura Bullion.
 Byler died from fever less than six months into their marriage, and Carver entered into a life as an outlaw.
-He became involved romantically with female outlaw Josie Bassett, sister to female outlaw Ann Bassett, then later with Byler's niece, Bullion, less than a year after his wife's death.
+He became involved romantically with outlaw Josie Bassett, sister to outlaw Ann Bassett, then later with Byler's niece, Bullion, less than a year after his wife's death.
 By 1896 he was riding with the "Black Jack" Ketchum gang, taking part in numerous robberies in New Mexico, and becoming friends with outlaw Ben Kilpatrick.